jfung925/Guild-Raids-Bot/README.md

 This starter serves one Discord server and one Wynncraft guild.
 Run one process for it.
 It reports cumulative counters and does not calculate weekly totals or store raid history.
 The saved JSON contains the shared message's identity only.

-**Validation**

-Twenty-one automated checks passed using the pinned packages on Node.js 24.19.0.
-They cover parsing, pagination, real local HTTP requests, caching, failures, Discord command handling, and state recovery.
-No live Discord login or Bot-Hosting.net deployment was performed.
-Follow the cloud guide's API and Discord checks to verify your own configuration.